 All of Hyrule’s resources are guaranteed to respawn after a Blood Moon takes place.
 With this knowledge, we can farm the living daylights out of the best ingredients available in Breath of the Wild!

-You’ve probably noticed, after cooking a dish in BotW, 1-3 icons of the added effect will appear to signify its effect strength.
+After cooking a dish in BotW, 1-3 icons of the added effect appear, signifying its effect strength.

 Each tier of an added effect has a hidden in-game score threshold that allows it to level up.
 In most categories, a top-grade ingredient will add three counters.
 Hearty foods have ingredients that go as high as five counters.
 Foods that grant a speed buff or flameproof have ingredients that cap out at two counters.
-Stamina foods use a convoluted system that isn’t worth the explanation… but if you like this sort of stuff, I’ll link you to the source.
+Stamina foods use a convoluted system that isn’t worth the explanation… but if you enjoy crunching data, I’ll link the source.

-So, let’s whip out the fun-cooker.
-Here are the hidden threshold values to ranking up your food effects in BotW:
+Now we whip out the fun cooker.
+Here are the hidden threshold values for ranking up your food effects in BotW:

-When the almighty cooking spirits grant you their blessing and you hear the chime of a critical cook, one of the following effects will be added to your meal without any negative side effects:
+Let’s say the almighty stewing spirits grant you their blessing and you hear the heartwarming chime of a critical cook.
+One of the following effects will be added to your meal without any drawbacks:

-A critical cook still cannot stack multiple secondary benefits.
-The game will only apply a bonus that is relevant to the dish you are cooking.
+A critical cook cannot stack multiple secondary benefits.
+BotW’s engine only applies a bonus relevant to the dish you are cooking.

 Alright, time to get into the meat of this article.